-Because of rapid technical changes, instability of computer files, and potential incompatibility problems with future generations of computers, cartoonists should print out at least one copy of each cartoon they create and/or color using a computer.
-Having a permanent archive on paper may seem primitive, but it is the best way to insure that a record of one’s work survives.
-Using high-quality paper for the printouts and storing them in a cool, dry place is recommended.
+Because of rapid technical changes, instability of computer files, and potential incompatibility problems with future generations of software, cartoonists should consider making a print of each cartoon they create and/or modify digitally.
+Having a permanent archive on paper may seem old-school, but it could help to insure that a record of one’s work survives.
+Using high-quality, acid-free paper for the prints, signing and dating them, and storing them in a cool, dry place is recommended.

 Provenance is the term archivists and historians use to describe the origins of a document.The provenance of cartoons in your collection is important.
 Did you trade for them?
 If so, what did you trade and when?
 Did you purchase them?
 If so, from whom, where, and at what price?
 Keeping a record of such information will help you (or your estate) in the future when the disposition of the collection must be decided.
 These records can also serve as an inventory of your collection and may act as the basis for any insurance you may wish to carry.

 Many collectors want to place ownership marks on the cartoons they have acquired.
 Ink stamps on the back of a cartoon should be avoided because they can bleed through the paper and damage the work.
 The best ownership marks are unobtrusive.
 They should be placed in the same relative location on each item in the collection.
 If identification is the goal, initials or numbers lightly penciled in the lower left corner of the back of each cartoon might serve as an ownership mark since any attempt at erasure would leave a trace.
 If security is the reason you want to mark the pieces of your collection, a conservator should be consulted.
 Several specially formulated inks are used by some rare book libraries to indicate ownership and are available for purchase by private collectors.